FernandoDantas/FernandoDantas/README.md

 - 🔭 I’m currently working on Java developing a financial system and also working as a freelancer using Laravel
 - 🌱 I’m currently learning TypeScript, 💙 React, Angular, Flutter, Spring Rest, Vue JS and Laravel
-- 👯 I currently develop a free pet adoption system.
-It is a web and mobile system.
-You can access the link https://www.adoteme.org
+- 👯 I am currently developing a blood bank system for blood donation.
+It's a web system.
+You can access it through the link https://www.bancodesangue.org
 - 💬 Ask me about them, open an **issue**
 - 📫 How to reach me: fernandojrsud@hotmail.com
 - ⚡ Passionate about new technologies